Opposition to the partition of India

 Khaksar Movement leader Allama Mashriqi opposed the partition of India because he felt that if Muslims and Hindus had largely lived peacefully together in India for centuries, they could also do so in a free and united India.
-Mashriqi saw the two-nation theory as a plot of the British to maintain control of the region more easily, if India was divided into two countries that were pitted against one another.
 He reasoned that a division of India along religious lines would breed fundamentalism and extremism on both sides of the border.
 Mashriqi thought that "Muslim majority areas were already under Muslim rule, so if any Muslims wanted to move to these areas, they were free to do so without having to divide the country."
 To him, separatist leaders "were power hungry and misleading Muslims in order to bolster their own power by serving the British agenda."
+All of Hindustan, according to Mashriqi, belonged to Indian Muslims.

-In the 1946 Indian provincial elections, only 16% of Indian Muslims, mainly those from upper class, were able to vote.
-Many lower class Indian Muslims opposed the partition of India, believing that "a Muslim state would benefit only upper-class Muslims."
+In the 1946 Indian provincial elections, the Muslim League got the support mostly from Ashrafs, the upper class Muslims.
+Lower class Indian Muslims opposed the partition of India, believing that "a Muslim state would benefit only upper-class Muslims."

 The All India Conference of Indian Christians, representing the Christians of colonial India, along with Sikh political parties such as the Chief Khalsa Diwan and Shiromani Akali Dal led by Master Tara Singh condemned the call by separatists to create Pakistan, viewing it as a movement that would possibly persecute them.
+Frank Anthony, a Christian leader who served as the president of the All India Anglo-Indian Association, cited several reasons for opposing the partition of India.
+If India were to be divided, the regions proposed to become Pakistan would still contain a “considerable number of non-Muslims, and a large number of Muslims would also remain in [independent] India" thus rendering the partition to be useless.
+Furthermore, the partition of India would jeopardise the interests of the minority communities.
+He held that the plan proposed by the All India Muslim League would cause the balkanisation of India that would lead to "potentially ‘emasculating’ India" as a global leader.
+Anthony stated that India was unlike Europe in that “India had achieved a basic ethnic and cultural unity.”
+Lastly, Anthony held that “the division of India would lead to war between the two countries” and give rise to the spread of extremist ideologies.

 Critics of the partition of India argue that an undivided India would have boasted one of the strongest armies in the world, had more competitive sports teams, fostered an increased protection of minorities with religious harmony, championed greater women's rights, possessed extended maritime borders, projected elevated soft power, and offered a "focus on education and health instead of the defence sector".